SimasJakubenas/blackjack-milestone-p2/README.md

 - RU_01 As a returning user, I want to be able to be able to play continuosly, so that I can inprove my game
 - RU_02 As a returning user, I want to be able to check the optimal strategy chart, so I can reduce my losses
 - RU_03 As a returning user, I want to be able to track my win/loss rate, so that I can understand a possible game outcome better
+- RU_04 As a returning user, I want to be able to contact site developer to report bugs or suggest new features

 ##### Site Developer Goals:
 - SD_01 As a site developer, I want to provide a place for users to learn the game of blackjack for free, so that they can get to know this popular game.